 Because, let’s face it, the kids and their schedules had changed.

-I don’t know about you, but I need easy and fast when it comes to serving breakfast food to my kids.
-Bet you feel the same way.
+I don’t know about you, but I need easy and fast when it comes to serving breakfast to my kids.
+A kid-friendly breakfast approach.

 I also want easy, healthy breakfast ideas that get my kids energized for the day.